KhangPhanTZ/course-recommender-simple/README.md

   - Pick an existing course and get **Top-N similar** courses
   - Explore clusters + 2D map

-## Notes

-- If you don't have GPU, keep `use_sbert: false` for speed.
-- Data is ignored by Git; upload your CSV or document how to obtain it.
-- Replace Coursera.csv with your own and update config accordingly.

 ## Dataset
 - using dataset from kaggle : Multi-Platform Online Courses Dataset